-Each student will be assigned two case studies (selected by the instructor) during the term.
-The case studies provide an opportunity to apply theories of individual and family development, theories of normal and abnormal personality development, and theories of learning to a case.
-Students will also identify appropriate, evidence-based counseling strategies and techniques to utilize for intervention in the case study.
-Each student will present his or her case study to the class.
+Student will response to questions based on a case study posted on Blackboard weeks 4, 6, and 8.
+The case studies provide an opportunity to apply theories of individual and family development, theories of normal and abnormal personality development, and theories of learning to a specific case.
 The case study must be posted by midnight the night before the class meeting.
-Students will not be required to respond to the application and reflection questions the week(s) they prepare their case study.